jesse-prpic/JessePrpic_T3A1_Workbook/README.md

 Evaluation of Knowledge and Skills
 - Programming Proficiency in Python:
 My solid foundation in Python proved invaluable in implementing the core functionality of the Six-Letter Word Game.
 I effectively utilized object-oriented programming principles, creating classes like Word_game and Responsiveness that organized my code and improved manageability.
 For example, the clear structure allowed me to maintain and modify game states easily.
 However, I recognize the need for improvement in file handling, as pointed out by my educator: “For file handling, there is only reading from a file but no writing to a file.”
 Adding file-writing capabilities in future iterations would enable the application to save player scores and histories, enhancing user experience.
+)) add in reference for coderacademy educator

 - Data Structures and Error Handling:
 My effective use of data structures, such as lists and dictionaries, was instrumental in managing player data and game states.
 I incorporated error handling that provided clear feedback for invalid inputs, ensuring that the game remained user-friendly.
 For instance, when a player guessed a word that was not six letters long, the application prompted them to try again without crashing, which maintained the flow of the game.
 Moving forward, I will focus on implementing more robust error-checking mechanisms, especially regarding installation processes.
 The educator's feedback highlighted this need: “The simple script written does not check if Python/pip/venv is installed,” which would streamline the setup for users.
+)) add in reference for coderacademy educator

 - Control Flow and Logic Implementation:
 I demonstrated a nuanced understanding of control structures by effectively utilizing loops and conditionals to create a complex game flow.
 This allowed for dynamic feedback based on player guesses, ensuring an engaging experience.
 For example, the game logic provided immediate responses to player inputs, clearly indicating correct and incorrect letters.
 However, I recognize the need for clearer feature descriptions and more accurate flowchart design, as noted in the educator's feedback: “The icons used by the flowchart are incorrect.”
 Enhancing the documentation and visual representation of logic in future projects will be a priority.
+)) add in reference for coderacademy educator

 - User Interface Design: My implementation of color-coded feedback through the colorama library significantly improved user interaction, providing visual clarity in the terminal.
 Players could easily identify correct guesses, enhancing their engagement with the game.
 For instance, using color indicators for different guess outcomes added a layer of fun and strategy to the experience.
 However, I need to refine my installation instructions to be more user-friendly, as the educator mentioned: “The installation steps have an incorrect step.”
 By providing explicit and accurate guidance, I can better assist users, especially those with less technical expertise.
+)) add in reference for coderacademy educator

 - Project Management and Version Control:
 I effectively utilized version control to manage my project; however, I recognized that my commit messages were sometimes too simplistic or lacked meaningful descriptions.
 Despite adhering to DRY principles throughout my codebase, which kept my code clean and efficient, I could improve my project management practices.
 The educator's feedback emphasized this point: “Several commits are either not meaningful or too simple to be a commit.”
 In future projects, I will strive to ensure that my commit messages are more informative, reflecting the changes made and providing a clearer history of the project’s development.
+)) add in reference for coderacademy educator

 In conclusion, this project allowed me to apply and evaluate my knowledge and skills effectively.
 While I succeeded in many areas, the feedback I received highlighted specific opportunities for improvement.
 By addressing these areas—especially in file handling, error management, and documentation—I can enhance the overall quality and user experience of future projects.
 This reflective process not only solidifies my understanding but also prepares me for more complex challenges ahead.